 Put another way, Scripture encourages us to be drunk with salvation and with the Spirit Who brings our great salvation to us in ever-increasing measure (Ps.
 116.12-14; Eph.
 5.18-21).
-Our great salvation is like a cup of fine wine, to be drunk in celebration with those who are saved, until we have become full of our salvation and are entirely shaped and guided and transformed by it.
+Our great salvation is like a cup of fine wine, to be drunk in celebration with those who are saved, until we have become full of our salvation and the Spirit of God and are entirely shaped and guided and transformed by these.